 I dropped by the University Village Microsoft store in Seattle today to check out the 2017 Surface Pro and see if it worked with ergonomic vertical docking stations.
 The new Pro is a wonderful machine when you feel it in your hands.
 The smooth edges make a difference.
 The Alcantara keyboard is nice and smooth too.
 One aspect that surprised me was that the store didn’t any new 4096 sensitivity-level tilt-enabled pens to show off.
 Fortunately, the old SP4 pen works just fine and seemed more responsive compared to my SP4.

 The well-informed sales staff explained all the features to me and allowed me to shoot some photos.
 I whipped out my SP3, SP4 and a few sample docking stations hot off the 3D-printer and stacked them up.
 A bunch of customers asked what they were and where.
 So I dove into my pitch about ergonomics and usability.
-Good practice for me since I am not a business/sales guy.
-Really just a nerdy engineer type.
-Anyway it was quite a fun time.
+Good practice for me since I am not a business/sales guy and more of a nerdy engineer type – I did remember to hand out my business cards though.

-My key discovery today was that all the ports and buttons are exactly the same spot so all accessories like the the open source VESA Ergonomic docking solutions work right out of the box.
+My key discovery was that all the ports and buttons are exactly the same spot so all accessories like the open source VESA Ergonomic docking solutions work right out of the box.
 The old clamping-style docks worked too:

 Here are some shots of the dxdiags of my SP4 and the store’s brand new Surface Pro.
 Why?
 Because I’m a big graphics nerd: